chidomadiren/OAK-foundation/README.md

 scanner reads this token and the backend looks up the attendee server-side; no personal data is ever embedded in the printed/displayed code itself.
 ---

-## Known Limitations / Follow-Ups

-- **Partner logos**: not yet wired to Supabase Storage; the directory currently shows initials placeholders instead of real logos.
-- **Documentation posts/photos**: not yet built (lowest priority per the original brief's scope).
-- **QR download button**: registration success screen doesn't yet let attendees download their QR as an image file.
-- **Day 2 / Day 3 programme**: seeded as placeholders — real content
-  pending from the coordination team.
-- **Mobile responsiveness**: needs a dedicated pass; sidebar navigation currently collapses below the `md` breakpoint without a mobile menu replacement.
-- Local dev's Supabase **Storage container** has occasionally been slow to report healthy on `db reset` — this hasn't blocked any current functionality (nothing yet depends on Storage) but is worth knowing about if adding logo/photo uploads.

----

 ## Deployment (Production)